SSGKobe

-Tyreek Solomon Pellerin, better known by his stage name SSGKobe, is an American rapper and singer-songwriter.
-He gained popularity with his 2021 single Thraxx who went viral on TikTok.
+Tyreek Solomon Pellerin (born December 2, 2003), known professionally as SSGKobe, is an American rapper and singer-songwriter.
+He gained popularity through his 2021 single "Thrax" which went viral on TikTok.
 He also gained traction through his multiple collaborations with music video director Cole Bennett.

 Early life

 Tyreek Solomon Pellerin was born and raised in Lafayette, Louisiana.

 Career

-2018: Beginnings
+2018: Career beginnings

 Pellerin began making music influenced by his cousins who were also making music and had a home-studio.
 He recalls being adamant about sharing his music by fear of it not being appreciated by his local community.
+Pellerin's moniker, SSGKobe, was inspired by Dragon Ball Z, where "SSG" stands for "Super Sayian God".

 2021–2022: Breakthrough

 In February 2021, Pellerin released his breakthrough single Thrax, which would later go viral on TikTok.
-In April 2021, he released a six song EP titled KO.
+In April 2021, he released a six-song extended play (EP) titled KO.
 In November 2021, he released F*K EM, a collaboration with American rapper Lil Yachty.
 In January 2022, he released a single titled Don't Miss.
 In March 2022, he released his collaboration with American rapper Trippie Redd titled Escape Your Love.
 In April 2022, he featured on American rapper and producer Sonny Digital's song Guess What.